google/mathfu/readme.md

 For applications on Google Play that integrate this tool, usage is tracked.
-This tracking is done automatically using the embedded version string (kMathFuFunVersionString), and helps us continue to optimize it.
+This tracking is done automatically using the embedded version string (kMathFuVersionString), and helps us continue to optimize it.
 Aside from consuming a few extra bytes in your application binary, it shouldn't affect your application at all.
 We use this information to let us know if MathFu is useful and if we should continue to invest in it.
 Since this is open